dawnnafus/RTHM/references.md

+---
-# Sources, References and Notes
+title: Sources, References and Notes
+---

-## Data Sources
+## Sources

 1. Air pollutant readings collected in real-time and stored at [Fenceline.org](fenceline.org).
 2. Heart rate data collected with Fitbit health monitors.
 3. Other symptoms and blood oxygen data come from participant recordings.
-Blood oxygen levels recorded with a pulse oximeter^[[Pulse Oximetry wiki](https://en.wikipedia.org/wiki/Pulse_oximetry)]
+Blood oxygen levels recorded with a [pulse oximeter](https://en.wikipedia.org/wiki/Pulse_oximetry).

 All data is aggregated/ summarized by the hour.